Establishing Good Relationships with Instructors

 What to Do if a Student-Teacher Relationship is Ineffective

-If meeting with a community college instructor is not beneficial, or if a student is continually struggling even after seeking independent help with the instructor, students can seek out the aid of an instructor’s department chair.
-As Ecampus Tours further explain, “While department chairs are extremely reluctant to change grades since professors have considerable freedom in the classroom, he/she may be able to intervene if you strongly believe that you are being treated unfairly by your professor.”
+If meeting with a community college instructor is not beneficial, or if a student is continually struggling even after seeking independent help from the instructor, students can seek the aid of an instructor’s department chair.
+Ecampus Tours explains, “While department chairs are extremely reluctant to change grades since professors have considerable freedom in the classroom, he/she may be able to intervene if you strongly believe that you are being treated unfairly by your professor.”

-By taking steps to pro-actively develop a rapport and relationship with your professors or instructors, you can not only improve your academic performance but also open lines of important communication.
+By taking steps to develop rapport and relationships with your professors or instructors proactively, you can improve your academic performance and open important communication lines.

 References: